web-widget/shared-cache/README.md

 An http cache following http header semantics.
 It implements the [Cache Interface](https://developer.mozilla.org/en-US/docs/Web/API/Cache), but it DOES NOT follow the Cache Interface specification.

 SharedCache tells when responses can be reused from a cache, taking into account [HTTP RFC 7234](http://httpwg.org/specs/rfc7234.html) rules for user agents and shared caches.
 It also implements [RFC 5861](https://tools.ietf.org/html/rfc5861), implementing `stale-if-error` and `stale-while-revalidate`.
-It's aware of many tricky details such as the `Vary` header, proxy revalidation, and authenticated responses。
+It's aware of many tricky details such as the `vary` header, proxy revalidation, and authenticated responses。

 - Support custom cache storage sources, such as using Redis to implement cluster shared cache
 - It extends the caching capabilities of the `fetch` function